-Through a careful observation of spectral characteristics of SPOT 10m images and vegetation index images as explained in section 3.3, a land cover map of Mt Isa was produced with 11 classes under the 4th level (figure 5).
+Through a careful observation of spectral characteristics of SPOT 10m images and vegetation index images as explained in section 3.3, the land cover map of Mt Isa was produced with 11 land cover classes under the 4th level (Figure 5).
 An accuracy assessment of the Mt Isa map was carried out using the 2.5m SPOT image.
 Using a systematic random sample, 128 points were selected from the area covered by 2.5m image and checked against the classified image data.
-Samples were under represented on land cover types with very low areas of coverage, but all major land cover types were counted.
+Samples were under-represented on land cover types with very low areas of coverage, but all major land cover types were counted.
 Results showed an overall accuracy of 82% for Mt Isa map.

-5.2 Hughenden, the grassland region
+5.2 Hughenden, the Grassland Region

 An extensive fieldwork program was conducted to cover all pre-identify ground truth spots with some uncertainty in Hughenden area.
-Mitchell Grasslands can be identified as the dominant land cover type in Hughenden area (figure 6).
-Large cattle farms are spread all over the area with extremely low number of permanent settlements.
+Mitchell Grassland was identified as the dominant land cover type in Hughenden area (Figure 6).
+Large cattle farms spread all over the area with extremely low number of permanent settlements.
 Image processing methods used for Hughenden image were same as methods used for Mt Isa map.
 Also, spectral characteristics clearly helped to separates some classes within woody vegetation, where soil types have influenced to for tree types on respective soil type (Class A 12.6, Low woody vegetation on slopes).
-The figure 7, shows an area for these vegetation type changes along the rocky slopes and fertile table-shape mountains and valleys with grasslands and riparian forests.
+The Figure 7 shows an area for these vegetation type changes along the rocky slopes and fertile table-shape mountains and valleys where grasslands and riparian forests are located.
 We noticed some deviation of spectral signatures on images with the ground survey evidences, mainly due to wet weather followed after the image date in Hughenden.